epam/edp-install/docs/operator-guide/overview-sast.md

 ## Supported Vulnerability Management System

-If it is necessary to get and manage a SAST report after scanning, you need to deploy a vulnerability management system, for instance, DefectDojo.
+To get and then manage a SAST report after scanning, it is necessary to deploy the vulnerability management system, for instance, DefectDojo.

 ### DefectDojo